sida-b/sida-b/README.md

 # Hi, I'm Sida 👋

 Hi!
 I'm a business graduate with a major in finance and minor in marketing.
-I have a passion for data and I am honing my skills in this field.
+I have a passion for data and I am working on enhancing my skills in this field.

 ## 🙋‍♀️ My Skills
 - Python (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, Plotly)
 - Power BI (DAX, Power Query)
+- Excel (Pivot Tables, Power Pivot, VLOOKUP)
+- SQL
 - R
-- Excel (Pivot Tables, Power Pivot, VLOOKUP)

 ## 📁 Projects
 - Investment Dashboard (Excel)